Computing Igusa class polynomials: Denominators

-This concludes the proof that $DH_{K,n}$ is in $\Z[X]$ for $n=1,2,3$.
-Next, we bound $D$.
-Note that the exponent of every prime in $D^{1/h'}$ is linear in $\log \Delta$, as is the bit size of every prime divisor of $D$.
-Therefore, $\log D$ is $\widetilde{O}(h' N)$, where $N=O(\Delta)$ is the number of prime divisors of~$D$, which finishes the proof of Theorem \ref{thm:denominators}. \end{proof} \begin{remark} In order to have results that hold regardless of the decomposition of $2$ and $3$, one should generalize Lemma \ref{lem:expdenom} to the case $e(\mathfrak{p}/p) \geq p$, at least for $p=2,3$.
+The fact that we can replace $a$ and $d$ as in the theorem is Lemma~\ref{denomintrinsic}.
+Next, we prove the asymptotic bound on~$D$.
+Note that the exponent of every prime in $D^{1/h'}$ is linear in $\log \Delta$, as is the bit size of every prime divisor of~$D$.
+Therefore, $\log D$ is $\widetilde{O}(h' N)$, where $N=O(\Delta)$ is the number of prime divisors of~$D$, which finishes the proof of Theorem~\ref{thm:denominators}. \end{proof}

-There is also the possibility of reducing the number of ``bad'' decomposition types by generalizing results of Goren \cite{Goren}.
-For example, \cite[Theorem 3.5]{GHKRWpadic} shows that if $p$ decomposes as $\PP_1\PP_2\PP_3^2$ in $K$, then the reduction of a CM abelian surface modulo any prime over $p$ has $p$-rank $1$ and hence is not the product of two supersingular elliptic curves with the product polarization.
-This shows that in that case, $p$ will not occur in the denominator. \end{remark}